 You may read the FAQs from the DAAD on this topic.

 Erasmus interns will need to apply for the Temporary Worker-Government Authorised Exchange visa (T5).
-We suggest that you start the process very early (though no more than 3 months before the start of the internship).
+We suggest that you apply very early and collect all of your documents even earlier.

 There is no minimum required salary in the visa category Tier5 (GAE).
 However, students should be able to prove that they can afford the cost of living through the Erasmus scholarship and/or their salary and will not apply for any public funds in the UK.